 The strategic plan was released in 2010 at the Children in Nature Summit held in Austin, TX.
-At that time the Action Committees decided to focus on forming regional collaborates that would work locally with their communities to further the goals laid out in the strategic plan.
-Regional collaboratives were formed in Austin, San Antonio, Houston, North Texas, South Texas and the Caprock.
+At that time the Action Committees decided to focus on forming regional collaboratives that would work locally with their communities to further the goals laid out in the strategic plan.
+Regional collaboratives were formed in Austin, Caprock, Coastal Bend, Houston, North Texas, Pineywoods, Rio Grande Valley, and San Antonio.

 Today: We are a grassroots network of over 375 partner organizations and individuals who are working together to connect children and families with nature in Texas.
 Each partner brings their unique perspective and solutions to the network.
 The website www.naturerockstexas.org was created by TCiN to connect families with partner’s programs, events and nature spaces, and to support the regional collaboratives.

 TCiN is guided by a steering committee of 20 individuals from around the state that represent; environmental education, parks and recreation, hunting and fishing, formal education, health and wellness, youth development and the national Children & Nature Network.